openmainframeproject/cobol-programming-course/COBOL Programming Course #3 - Advanced Topics/COBOL Programming Course #3 - Advanced Topics.md

     - **Using VSCode and Zowe Explorer**

 ## Enterprise COBOL APIs
 IBM mainframe flagship operating system, z/OS, includes software that has enabled large scale business applications for decades.
 The software is frequently referred to as 'middleware'.
-Examples of z/OS 'middleware' is Db2, a relational database, CICS, transactional processor, IMS, both transactional and hierarchical database, and MQSeries, a mechanism to store and forward data between systems asynchonously.
+Examples of z/OS 'middleware' is Db2, a relational database, CICS, transactional processor, IMS, both transactional and hierarchical database, and MQSeries, a mechanism to store and forward data between systems asynchronously.

 ### z/OS Middleware
 A fundamental capability of z/OS middleware software is communication enablement of programming languages.
 The z/OS middleware software includes documentation and examples of how any specific programming language can communicate with the specific z/OS middleware software.
 A programming language, such as Enterprise COBOL, would use documented interfaces and techniques to initiate services and pass data between the COBOL application program and the middleware.